realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics.md

 ---

+4.6 Cross-Domain Illustration

+Physical:
+Infinite energy density → gravitational collapse or regime transition.

+Biological:
+Infinite metabolic demand → tissue failure.

+Psychological:
+Infinite rumination → cognitive fatigue, stress response, or breakdown.

+Institutional:
+Infinite growth → resource depletion or systemic instability.

+In each case, constraint enforcement is empirically observable.

+The constraint is structural, not mystical.

+---

+4.7 Clamp as Permeability Detector

+Interactional Permeability states:

+Models must remain open to unscoped interaction.

+The Infinity and Constraint Heuristic identifies where such interaction is missing.

+Unbounded extrapolation without boundary specification is a hallmark of dogmatic closure.

+Permeable models do not assume infinity.

+They actively search for boundary conditions.

+---

-## 4.7 The Proper Form of the Heuristic
+4.8 Proper Form of the Heuristic

 The heuristic does not state:

-> "There must always be something hidden."
+“There must always be something hidden.”

 It states:

-> When persistent bounded systems generate unbounded model outputs without specified boundary mechanisms, investigate for unmodeled constraints consistent with observable invariants.
+When persistent bounded systems generate unbounded model outputs without specified boundary mechanisms, investigate for unmodeled constraints consistent with observable invariants.

 This preserves rigor.